How much does it cost to put a dog or cat to sleep in the UK?

 Cats are curious, and now and then that curiosity ends with a swallowed object lodged in the gut, very often a length of string, thread or tinsel.

-A broken bone is one of the more distressing emergencies to face, often after a road accident or a fall.
+A broken bone is one of the more distressing emergencies a dog owner can face, often after a road accident or a fall from height.

-When your pet falls ill in the middle of the night, one of the first worries is whether to wait for your usual vet or head straight to an emergency service, and what each will cost.
+When your pet falls ill in the middle of the night, the first question is whether to wait for your usual vet or head straight to an emergency service, and what each will cost.

 Bringing a dog home is exciting, but the running costs add up in ways the puppy price tag never warns you about.